vikas-0/GeekyHub/content/post/react-native-dev-learns-flutter/index.md

     hidden: false
 ---

 For the last few weeks, I have been working on a React Native project for work.
-So this was my first experience writing "real" mobile apps.
-Before that, I only wrapped PWA's as APK and called myself a mobile developer 😎.
+This was my first experience writing "real" mobile apps.
+Before that, I only wrapped PWAs as APKs and called myself a mobile developer 😎.

-React-Native came naturally to me after climbing some learning curves as a React Developer.
-So, now I wanted to check out the buzz around Flutter.
+React Native came naturally to me after I overcame a few learning curves as a React developer.
+Now I wanted to see what the buzz around Flutter was about.

-So last weekend was a fine sunny day which is quite pleasing in the late winter season.
-It might not be winter from many people's standard.
-I opened the Flutter documentation getting started page.
-The installation file was quite big compared to react-native and it made my expectations high.
+Last weekend was a fine, sunny day, which is quite pleasant in late winter.
+It might not be winter by many people's standards.
+I opened the getting-started page in the Flutter documentation.
+The installation file was quite large compared with React Native, which raised my expectations.

-At this point, I knew nothing about dart and Flutter, how it works and how to write code.
-But the Flutter had an excellent [write-up](https://docs.flutter.dev/get-started/flutter-for/react-native-devs) comparing React-Native to Dart and Flutter.
-It helped me directly dive into building things without learning anything.
-I got pumped up to create something; I thought of a real simple application/game that is just sorting a list of cities so that traversing through all cities in order will be optimal.
-It's not a fair game from the graphics standard, 😥 but good enough for me.
+At this point, I knew nothing about Dart or Flutter: how they worked or how to write the code.
+But Flutter had an excellent [write-up](https://docs.flutter.dev/get-started/flutter-for/react-native-devs) comparing React Native with Dart and Flutter.
+It helped me dive directly into building things without learning everything first.
+I got excited to create something and thought of a really simple app or game: sorting a list of cities so that traveling through all of them in order would be optimal.
+It isn't much of a game by graphical standards 😥, but it was good enough for me.

-The app uses a list of cities downloaded from [simplemaps.com](https://simplemaps.com/data/in-cities) and used a geometry formula to calculate the distance.
-After a day of playing out, I was able to finish it with the help of a lot of google, stack overflow, and 3rd party packages.
+The app uses a list of cities downloaded from [simplemaps.com](https://simplemaps.com/data/in-cities) and a geometric formula to calculate the distances.
+After a day of experimenting, I was able to finish it with a lot of help from Google, Stack Overflow, and third-party packages.

-It almost feels like magic that I still don't know dart language correctly, but my app is running.
-Flutter dev tools are excellent compared to React-Native, which helped me identify and fix issues more quickly.
+It almost feels like magic that I still don't know the Dart language properly, yet my app is running.
+Flutter's development tools are excellent compared with React Native's and helped me identify and fix issues more quickly.

-I published my app just for fun ☺️ on the [PlayStore](https://play.google.com/store/apps/details?id=com.distoptim.geekyhub), and if you are interested, you can also check out the [code](https://github.com/vikas-0/Distoptim).
+I published my app just for fun ☺️ on the [Play Store](https://play.google.com/store/apps/details?id=com.distoptim.geekyhub).
+If you are interested, you can also check out the [code](https://github.com/vikas-0/Distoptim).